-Employees between the ages of 20-39 are less likely to have poor oral health.
+- Employees between the ages of 20-39 are less likely to have poor oral health.
 This age bracket is also more likely to have children.
 They appreciate tools that encourage kids to practice good oral health habits.

-Employees between the ages of 40-59 appreciate a dental plan that covers more restorative procedures.
+- Employees between the ages of 40-59 appreciate a dental plan that covers more restorative procedures.

-Those in the 60+ age range are more likely to face more complicated conditions and need a dental plan that covers full restorations.
+- Adults 60+ age range are more likely to face more complicated conditions and need a dental plan that covers full restorations.

-Work within your budget.
-As an employer, it’s important to understand what your payment obligations are.
-In addition to monthly premiums, there may be cost-sharing arrangements on services.
-Next, look at deductibles.
-This is the amount that members must pay before the plan pays for all or a portion of the costs.
+Familiarize yourself with deductibles.
+This is the amount that members must pay before the insurance company pays for all or a portion of the costs.
 Deductibles vary.
 Lower-priced premiums typically have higher deductible amounts.
 There are also plan maximums.
 The higher the annual maximum, the higher the premium.

-Do you have any employees that work in different states and/or regularly travel?
-An affordable dental plan doesn’t mean anything when it provides access to only a narrow network of dentists.
-Make sure your dental plan offers you the lowest cost– with the most choice.
+Do you have any employees that work in different states?
+Do they regularly travel?
+An affordable dental plan doesn’t mean much to employees traveling if it only provides access to a small, localized handful of in-network dentists.
+Make sure you choose a dental plan that offers both lower costs and a variety of provider choices.